 These lands are managed with a strong multiple-use emphasis on various resource objectives.
 These areas are often characterized by substantially modified natural environment, and include areas that are currently and can potentially provide wood fiber production, energy production, and forage and browse production.
-Management is usually a combination of livestock grazing, timber production, mineral and/or oil/gas production.
-Prescribed fire or mechanical vegetation treatments may be used to improve stand production and forage and browse production.
+In general Theme 5 may include, but is not limited to the following descriptors:

 - One or more commodity resource program areas (e.g., livestock, timber harvest, minerals, oil and gas) may be emphasized, while providing a wide array of recreational opportunities and diverse ecological conditions. - These lands often display a high level of investment, use, activity, facility density, and vegetation manipulation.
-For example, fences, transportation systems, seeding, etc. Maintenance of past and current investments will be continued for future management opportunities. - A mosaic of vegetation conditions is present, some showing the effects of past management activities, others appearing predominantly natural. - Users expect to see other people and evidence of human activities. - Recreation opportunities vary from dispersed to developed. - Facilities and infrastructure supporting the various resources are common. - Travel: Motorized use is common due to a relatively high road density.
+For example, fences, transportation systems, seeding, etc. Maintenance of past and current investments will be continued for future management opportunities. - A mosaic of vegetation conditions is present, some showing the effects of past management activities, others appearing predominantly natural. - Restoration management may be actively applied. - Users expect to see other people and evidence of human activities. - Recreation opportunities vary from dispersed to developed. - Facilities and infrastructure supporting the various resources are common. - Travel: Motorized use is common due to a relatively high road density. - Prescribed fire, mechanical vegetation treatments, and wildland fire may be used to reduce fuels, and improve habitat, stand production, forage and browse production.